 - 1. Please review all proposal guidelines and policies. - 2.
 Please complete the Short-Term Study Away Course Proposal application by October 15th. - 3.
-Proposals are normally for four-credit courses; please make a special note if your class is not four-credits. - 4.
-Make sure your course has EPC and or General Education Council approval or it is a current course found in the PLU course catalog-or it will not be considered. - 5.
-You must obtain department or school and college approval before submitting a study away course proposal. - 6.
-The GEC, Wang Center Executive Director, and Provost will then review course proposals. - 7.
+Proposals are normally for four-credit courses; please make a special note if your class is not four credits. - 4.
+Make sure your course has EPC and/or General Education Council approval or it is a current course found in the PLU course catalog-or it will not be considered. - 5.
+If you plan for your course to have a Gen Ed attribute, please complete the EPC proposal before submitting a study away course proposal. - 6.
+You must obtain department or school and college approval before submitting a study away course proposal. - 7.
+If you plan for your course to be cross-listed with another department or to meet the learning objectives of another program, you must obtain additional department or school and college approvals as necessary. - 8.
+The GEC, Wang Center Executive Director, and Provost will then review course proposals. - 9.
 You will receive notification about your course in December.